 true

-is returned, as in the example below.
-If you wish to link a further 'child' consignment, repeat from step 4, changing the information at steps a) and b) as required, but leaving steps c) and d) as they are.
+If you wish to link another inner consignment, repeat step 4 but change the information in steps a) and b) as required and leave steps c) and d) as they are.

 <soapenv:Envelope xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:ser="urn:DeliveryManager/services">